varnish/Varnish-Book/varnish_book.rst

    ``varnish v1`` declares an instance of your real Varnish server, i.e., ``varnishd``.
    The names for Varnish servers must start with ``v``.
-   This instance is controlled through the manager process.
+   This instance is controlled by the manager process, and ``-start`` forks a child, which is the actual cacher process.
-   You will learn about the this manager in `The Parent Process: The Manager`_ section.
+   You will learn about the manager and cacher in `The Parent Process: The Manager`_ and `The Child Process: The Cacher`_ sections.

    There are many ways to configure ``varnishd``.
    On way is by passing arguments with ``-arg`` as in ``-arg "-b ${s1_addr}:${s1_port}"``.